sfi0zy/workspace-setup/README.md

 ./main.sh
 ```

 You'll be asked for a password (for sudo).
-Minimal gui will show some additional information and help you to select software from the list.
+Minimal gui will show some additional information and help you to select the software from the list.

 Installation will take some time.
 Then restart your computer, add SSH keys if needed, log in into your web accounts and you're ready.